 For this example, we want to customize the website's colors, logo, content, and images to make it our own.
-In addition to editing the website, you can also completely change templates from within the Website Project Manager.
+In addition to editing the website, you can also completely change templates from within the Website Manager.

 Tip: Change the template only at the beginning of your work on a project, otherwise you will overwrite all changes with the new template.
-Sitejet also has a built-in snapshot manager, which allows you to reset the project to an older state if, for example, a mishap has occurred.
+Sitejet also has a built-in backup manager, which allows you to reset the project to an older state if, for example, a mishap has occurred.
 This also acts as a "backup" (also called a "snapshot").
 If there are unsaved changes while you're working on a website, the disk symbol will be orange.

-- Click on "Element"
+- Click on "Elements" in the sidebar

-Alternatively, it is also possible to use a simple headline if, for example, a wordmark in a certain font is to be used as a logo.
+Alternatively, if you don't have an image as a logo it is also possible to use a simple headline e.g. a wordmark in a certain font.
 In that case, you can follow these steps:

-- Click on "Element"
+- Click on "Elements" in the sidebar

 To edit the logo text, double click on the new heading or select the element and press [Enter].

 The now editable text is highlighted by a colored background.
-Type in the desired name (in this example, we call our bar "Ye Olde Pug Club Pub") and confirm with [Enter] or by clicking on the checkmark symbol.
-In the toolbar, you can also format the text (bold, italic, underlined or crossed out) after you have selected the corresponding text.
-With the flag symbol, you can add icons, and with the drop symbol, you can change the text color.
+Type in the desired name (in this example "Company Name") and confirm with [Enter] or by clicking on the checkmark symbol.
+In the toolbar above the headline, you can also format the text (bold, italic, underlined, or crossed out) after you have selected the corresponding text.
+With the flag symbol, you can add icons, and with the brush icon, you can change the text color.
 Even more precise changes are possible in the internal HTML editor.
 This can be reached by clicking on the "</>" button.

-Now, we link our logo to the start page.
+Now we link our logo to the start page.
 Navigate to the "Link" tab under "Edit logo" and select "Menu item" as the destination.
 Further fields will open which will help you to set the link correctly.
 Select "Start" from the "Menu item" list and then save the project.

 For more on adding a logo, see our help article on the topic.